 New to stand up paddleboarding?
-You can also take lessons from the same pros at Faith Surf School!
-Lessons begin at $65.
+You can also take lessons from the same pros!
+Lessons start at around $50.
 Want to also try surfing while you are there?
 Faith Surf School also offers surfing – and lessons begin at $75.

 Snorkeling and Stand up Paddleboarding